mrbionic31206/bionic-group-landing/UPDATE_SUMMARY.md

 #### Content Updates
 - ✅ **Title change**: "Thanks for booking a demo!" → "Thanks!"
-- ✅ **Main paragraph**: Updated to personal message from Rahim
+- ✅ **Main paragraph**: Updated to simplified message
-  - **New text**: "Hey there, I'm Rahim with The Bionic Group, I'm excited to show you how the team and I will transform your Nonprofit Organization.
+  - **New text**: "We're excited to show you Bionic!
 Meeting details have been emailed."

 #### "What to Expect" Section
 - ✅ **Header**: "What to expect:" → "What To Expect:"
 - ✅ **Bullet points updated**:
   1. "Personalized demo of GrantBot, OpsAI, and SupportGPT" → "Personalized Demo of Grant, Sydney, and Eli"
-  2. "Real examples from similar nonprofits" → "How it works & Implementation roadmap for your Organization"
+  2. "Real examples from similar nonprofits" → "How it works"
-  3. "Implementation roadmap for your organization" → "Real Examples.
+  3. "Implementation roadmap for your organization" → "Implementation roadmap for your Organization"
+  4. "Q&A session with our team" → "Real Examples.
 Similar Nonprofits."
-  4. "Q&A session with our team" → "The Nonprofit Operating System"
+  5. **NEW**: "The Nonprofit Operating System"

+#### Navigation Update
+- ✅ **Back button**: "← Back to Home" → Home icon (🏠)

 ### BookDemo Page Updates (`/book-demo`)